What does austerity mean?

 What is the effect of austerity on tax?

 Most economists and policy analysts agree that raising tax increases a government’s revenue.
 Many European countries raised taxes under austerity measures, such as Greece, which increased VAT to 23% in 2010 and imposed an additional 10% tariff on imported cars.
+The UK later followed suit, increasing the standard rate of VAT from 17.5% to 20% in January 2011.

 How has austerity affected the UK?

-The effects of austerity in the UK have led to increased levels of poverty and unemployment.
+Many reports claim that the effects of austerity in the UK have led to increased levels of poverty and unemployment.
 According to the United Nations, the government has announced more than £30 billion in cuts to welfare payments, housing and social services since 2010.
 The British government cut over 200,000 public sector jobs in 2011, with people of colour, particularly women, being disproportionately impacted by job cuts because they are more likely to be employed in low-paying, public sector jobs or unsecured work.

 Although the British government has disputed these findings, demand for food banks has almost doubled, and some families receiving benefits are now thousands of pounds worse off.
 Some research has even suggested that the crime rate has also increased because of cutbacks to the police force.
+Meanwhile, local spending cuts have forced many libraries and museums to scale back their services, with around 800 libraries thought to have now closed completely since austerity measures were introduced in 2010.